ufjf-dcc104/dcc138-2019-3-trb2-rafaelstjf/README.md

 ## Features

 In this version there are some new features like sprites, animations and sounds.
-There is also 2 new stages.
+There are also 2 new stages.

 ## Known bugs